SlugBot/web/content/Discord/Pvplb/Point Settings.md

 **Default**: `0.5`
 ### startingPoints
-The number of points a player will start with
+The number of points a player will start with.

 **Default**: `0`
 ### eloBlend